Mike-Huber/Projects/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

+## Android

+Dungeons_and_Dragons: This app was created as a group project for my first class on writing Android applications.
+We used Android Studio to write the main Java code, and JSON files for a quick and easy way to call assets.

 ## CPP

 Array_and_Vector_Selection_Sort: This C++ code creates a simple array and sorts it, as well as timing the sort.
 It also creates a simple vector and sorts that, also timing that.
 This was done in school to compare the different ways of sorting.